World War II was the deadliest military conflict in history. Over 65 million people died which was over 2.5% of the world population . . .

 The thought pervaded her mind about how many of the soldiers on that train would make the ultimate sacrifice, many never to return home again; that number could easily include Will.

 The hours slowly melted into days, days into weeks and months seemingly into years.
-She waited patiently at the train depot each day for some word from him.
-Sometimes there would be several letters all written at different times and heavily censored, but, due to delivery problems sometimes wouldn't reach her for weeks on end.
+She waited patiently at the train depot each day for the mail train to bring some word from him.
+Sometimes there would be several letters all written at different times and heavily censored, but, due to delivery problems sometimes mail wouldn't reach her for weeks on end.

 Sometimes the dates were out of sequence, and then sometimes his letters would never reach her simply being lost within the machine of war.

 Month after month the war raged on.
 At times it looked grim for the Americans.
 It now engulfed nearly the entire world and domestic citizens of the US, fearing the worst were forming civilian militias.
 The same was happening in England, Germany and even Japan.
 Before Japan surrendered thousands of civilians formed militias fearing the Americans would eventually invade Japan.